 - Click the account, campaign group, and the name of where you saved the form.

-- Click on the “manage” button from the pop-up.
+- Click on the “manage” button in the pop-up.

 - Click the call to action button in the preview.